PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/settings-form.md

 ## Introduction

-These forms handle PrestaShop option forms.
-The following parts are being used:
+In PrestaShop, there are a lot of settings which requires some unified handling of them.
+To move the settings creation and update out of controllers the following parts are being used:

 * _Form data provider_ - responsible for options data retrieval and saving the data.
 * _Form handler_ - responsible for building the form.